Police Encryption and Press Freedom

 The Constitutional Question

 Police radio has been publicly accessible for nearly a century.
 Encryption is a new government-imposed barrier to information that was previously public.
+Government may not have an affirmative duty to provide information, but deliberately eliminating long-standing access raises legitimate questions about transparency and press freedom.

-Police work for the public, funded by taxpayers.
+Press freedom protects journalists as the mechanism for serving the public's right to know what their government is doing.
+Police are a public agency, funded by taxpayers.
 The presumption in a democracy should be openness, not secrecy.

 Professional Organizations Fighting Back